vestrel00/contacts-android/README.md

 or Java), or you are looking to create your own full-fledged Contacts app with the same capabilities as the native Android Contacts app, this library has you covered!

+For more context and hype, read the [introduction of Contacts, Reborn][medium-blog]!

-This repo was open-sourced on October 4, 2021.
+> This repo was open-sourced on October 4, 2021.
 It was private prior to that.
-For more context, read the [introductory, hype blog][medium-blog]!
+>
+> Documentation and how-to guides are all available and linked in GitHub.
+Although, if you prefer to
+> browse prettier pages, visit the GitHub Pages; https://vestrel00.github.io/contacts-android/

 The core library supports;
 - All of the kinds of Data in the Contacts Provider;